 3. How many litters do you breed each year?

-4. How old is the African Pygmy Hedgehogs you sell?
+4. How old are the hedgehogs you sell?

 We first saw him when he was about five weeks old but the breeder advised us it would not be a good idea to sell them at this age, so we waited a few months.